Education Jobs

 Deputy Principal – Academics (CBC & 8-4-4 Bridge)

-Openings: 1 Location: Nakuru Overview: Our client is looking for a Deputy Principal to drive academic execution across CBC while maintaining continuity for legacy 8-4-4 learners.
-You’ll harmonize schemes of work, assessments, and remediation timetables, and ensure subject departments use consistent rubrics.
-The culture values calm organization, teacher empathy, and relentless follow-through.
+Openings: 1 Location: Nakuru Overview: This role is all about keeping the academic engine running smoothly while steering it forward.
+You’ll oversee execution across CBC classes while ensuring legacy 8-4-4 learners don’t miss a beat.
+From harmonizing schemes of work to coordinating assessments and remediation timetables, you’ll make sure every subject department follows consistent rubrics and delivers measurable learning outcomes.
+Think of it as being the calm, organized force behind high-performing classrooms.
+Our client seeks a Deputy Principal who can mentor, monitor, and motivate simultaneously.
+You’ll lead lesson observation cycles, guide HODs on actionable feedback, and run literacy and numeracy intervention blocks that actually move the needle.
+Pull-outs, clubs, and targeted remediation become part of a coherent strategy rather than isolated fixes.
+Beyond instruction, you’ll track students at risk, assign interventions, and review progress weekly.
+Exams logistics, KNEC compliance, and documentation integrity will fall under your watchful eye.
+When the Principal is unavailable, you step in seamlessly, managing assemblies, parent forums, and day-to-day school rhythm with the same clarity and decisiveness.
+At its core, this role blends operational rigor with empathetic leadership.
+Success isn’t just measured by schedules met or rubrics completed, but by improved student outcomes, empowered teachers, and a school culture that balances discipline with care.
+You’ll leave a tangible mark on both the CBC rollout and the legacy 8-4-4 continuity.
 Key Responsibilities: - Coordinate schemes of work, assessment maps, and moderation. - Run literacy/numeracy remediation blocks; schedule pull-outs and clubs. - Lead lesson observation cycles; mentor HODs on feedback quality. - Track students at risk; assign interventions with weekly reviews. - Manage exams logistics (KNEC internal); uphold integrity and documentation. - Stand in for the Principal and manage assemblies/parent forums.
 Education & Experience: - B.Ed (Any) or BA/BSc + PGDE; 5–8 years teaching; prior HOD/Deputy experience preferred.
 Skills & Tools: - Curriculum mapping, assessment design, teacher coaching, MIS, and conflict resolution.
 KPIs: - Assessment completion & moderation rates; intervention impact; timetable adherence.
 Compensation (Kenya): KES 140,000–210,000 + termly performance bonus.
 Client estimates vary with experience and results.
 Benefits: - Medical, CPD, staff meals, term-time schedule.
 Growth Path: - Deputy Principal → Principal → Academics Director.
 Ideal internal hierarchy and promotion cycle.

 K sh 140,000 – 210,000 gross / month